fazliddindev1/42.uz-masalalar-yechimi/README.md

 ## Introduction

 This repository contains solutions to Python problems from each subject provided by 42.uz, curated by Azimjon.
-The project aims to help learners tackle a diverse set of problems, enhancing their understanding and proficiency in Python programming.
+The project aims to help learners tackle diverse issues, enhancing their understanding and proficiency in Python programming.

 ## Features